Houston vs. South Florida NCAA Football Odds, Plays and Insights | November 6, 2021

 South Florida Stats and Trends

-- South Florida has four wins against the spread in eight games this season.
+- In South Florida's eight games this season, it has four wins against the spread.

-- The Bulls have covered the spread twice this year when underdogs by 13 points or more (in four chances).

-- South Florida's games this year have hit the over in 50% of its opportunities (four times in eight games with a set point total).
+- This season, the Bulls have two ATS wins in four games as an underdog of 13.5 points or more.

-- In games that South Florida amasses over 288.4 yards, the team is 2-3 against the spread and 2-3 overall.
+- When South Florida churns out more than 288.4 yards, the team is 2-3 against the spread and 2-3 overall.

 - The Bulls have 13 giveaways this season, while the Cougars have 14 takeaways .